YaphetSf/BGC_GUI/README.md

-# SimpleBGC GUI Launcher Helper
+# SimpleBGC GUI MacOS Launcher Helper

 **Running Basecam SimpleBGC on Apple Silicon and missing serial ports?**
 Grab this repo and follow the steps below to get the official GUI talking to your Basecam board easily!

 ## Setup